 - 5. The DMO continues to believe that liquidity in the gilt-edged market is best preserved by the presence of competing market makers GEMMs who undertake to make, on demand and in all market conditions, effective two-way prices in those gilts in which they have committed to deal and to support the gilt issuance programme.
-Continuous liquidity encourages widespread demand for and investment in UK Government bonds, which in turn reduces the Government's financing costs. - 6.GEMMs may specialise in one or both of the following sectors; firstly, in conventional gilts, strips and (if applicable) floating rate gilts; and secondly, inflation index-linked gilts. - 7.All GEMMs must be authorised by the Financial Services Authority (FSA), either directly or under the terms of the EEA passport, and be registered as a market maker with an RIE, such as the London Stock Exchange (LSE). - 8.GEMMs must also satisfy certain obligations, described below, in order to be granted and maintain primary dealer status with the DMO.
+Continuous liquidity encourages widespread demand for and investment in UK Government bonds, which in turn reduces the Government's financing costs. - 6.GEMMs may offer services to wholesale and/or retail sectors of the investor base, and specialise in one or both of the following types of gilt; firstly, in conventional gilts, strips and (if applicable) floating rate gilts; and secondly, inflation index-linked gilts. - 7.All GEMMs must be authorised by the Financial Services Authority (FSA), either directly or under the terms of the EEA passport, and be registered as a market maker with an RIE, such as the London Stock Exchange (LSE). - 8.GEMMs must also satisfy certain obligations, described below, in order to be granted and maintain primary dealer status with the DMO.